osstekz/vala-code-web/index.md

 ## Installation

-You must have [the VS Code Editor](https://code.visualstudio.com/) in order to install/run the Vala-Code extension.
+Vala-Code can be [installed from its Github PPA](https://github.com/osstekz/vala-code).
+You must have [the VS Code Editor](https://code.visualstudio.com/) in order to run the Vala-Code extension.

 ## Features